daherb/GF-for-Python-programmers/Tutorial.md

 ### Basic types

 Basic types in Python consist of Strings and Numbers (Integer, Float, Complex).
-A special case are boolean (logical expression) that will be explained later.
+A special case are Boolean (logical expression) that will be explained later.
 You can ask Python to give you the type for expressions.
 These types are automatically inferred -- we don't have to tell Python what type a variable has, as can be seen in the last example below.